3 Codependent Traits That Breed Anger and Resentment

 by Michelle Farris, LMFT

 A hallmark of codependency is when seeking approval becomes more important than self-care.
 Over time this creates a pattern of control.
-Melody Beattie, author of Codependent No More, defines a codependent as: “Someone who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior.”
+Melody Beattie, the author of Codependent No More, defines a codependent as: “Someone who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior.”

 This article focuses on three common traits of codependency: control, people pleasing and the lie of being “fine.”
 Here you’ll learn how to transform these traits into relationship assets.